Skip to Content

 Various cool rocks can be found in Nebraska, from plain sedimentary ones to metamorphic and igneous specimens.
 Most of them are scattered throughout the state but are predominantly found in its eastern and western parts.

-Some of the most popular rocks you can find in Nebraska includes geodes, various types of agates, including moss agates, blue agates, Fairburn agates, chert, flint, concretions, coal, chalk, limestone, unakite, or bauxite specimens, among many others.
+The most popular rocks you can find in Nebraska include geodes and various types of agates, including moss agates, blue agates, Fairburn agates, chert, flint, concretions, coal, chalk, limestone, unakite, or bauxite specimens, among many others.

 Rock Location